AVSLab/basilisk/docs/source/Support/bskReleaseNotes.rst

 - Corrected an error with :ref:`magnetometer` where the RNG seed was passed to the Gauss-Markov noise model within the constructor and could therefore not be modified after creating the object.
 Furthermore, the noise model is now only used if all three components of the standard deviation parameter are initialized to a positive value.
-- Removed fswAuto and associated documenation, as the tool was outdated.
+- Removed fswAuto and associated documentation, as the tool was outdated.
 - Changed how C modules are wrapped as C++ classes.
 This makes handling C modules the same as C++ modules, removing the need for "Config" and "Wrap" objects.
 Updated all scenarios and test files for this new syntax.
   To convert prior script to use the new syntax, see :ref:`bskPrinciples-2` for the simple new